mmbman/Katagiri/zazen-instruction.md

 **Katagiri Roshi:** *Shikantaza* is a type of... yes.

-**Questioner:** ... and the Rinzai practices *koans*, and I just wasn’t sure what it meant.
+**Questioner:** ... and the Rinzai practice *koans*, and I just wasn’t sure what it meant.

 **Katagiri Roshi:** Well, *koan* is another Zen practice.
-But *shikantaza* is, if you want to say [so], that is a type of meditation.
-But it is not a particular type of meditation separate from other meditation; it is because this *shikantaza* is exactly...
-I don’t know... *essence* of practice of zazen, meditation.
-Even if you don’t use anything, or even if you don’t have any idea of zazen, or whoever you are – clever person or poor person, stupid, whoever you are – if you do zazen like this, you can do it, exactly.
-Even though you don’t pass any *koan*, even if you don’t know *koans*.
-Even if you don’t know Buddhism.
-Even if you don’t know what life is.
-But why don’t you sit like this?
+But *shikantaza* is, if you want to say [so], [it] is a type of meditation.
+But it is not a particular type of meditation separate from other meditation; because this *shikantaza* is exactly...
+I don’t know... the *essence* of the practice of zazen, meditation.
+Even if you don’t use anything, or even if you don’t have any idea of zazen, or whoever you are – clever person or stupid person, whoever you are – if you do zazen like this, you can do it, exactly.
+Even if you don’t pass any *koan*, even if you don’t know *koans*, even if you don’t know Buddhism, even if you don’t know what life is – why don’t you sit like this?
 This is exactly the way of realizing who you are, touching directly who are you.
 That is *shikantaza*.

 Okay, any others?

 #### 4 - 8:14

 **Question:** Roshi?
-From sitting, oftentimes I get real tired, and my knees get real sore.
+From sitting, oftentimes I get real tired, my knees get real sore.
 I find myself fixating on the discomfort.
 Is it best to move, or to try to stay with that and let it pass?

-**Katagiri Roshi:** No, I don’t say yes, I don’t say no. *[He laughs, and the audience laughs.]*
+**Katagiri Roshi:** I don’t say yes, I don’t say no. *[He laughs, and the audience laughs.]*

-If I say “yes,” very naturally your zazen is regulated by “Katagiri says ‘yes’.”
-So pretty easily you become lazy, because Katagiri says, “I can move it.”
-So you cannot practice patience.
-You know?
+If I say “yes,” very naturally your zazen is regulated by “Katagiri says ‘yes’”.
+So pretty easily you become lazy, don’t you think so?
+Because “Katagiri says I can move.”
+So you cannot practice patience, you know?

 But if I say “don’t move,” you say, “Well...” *[Laughter.]* “I don’t like it.” *[He laughs.]* You hate me.
 Well, it’s okay to hate me, but you don’t want to do zazen, anyway.

 So whatever I say, it’s not correct.
-Don’t you think so? *[They laugh.]*

-So what I want to tell you is, “Do your best.”
+Don’t you think so? *[They laugh.]* So what I want to tell you is, “Do your best.”
 Do your best.
 Under all circumstances, do your best.
 That’s all you have to do.

-Anyway, human life is very strange – funny, you know? *[He chuckles.]* We want to get certain rules and certain “frames”: about zazen, breathing...
+Anyway, human life is very strange – funny, you know? *[He chuckles.]* We want to get certain rules and certain “frames”, about zazen, breathing...
 That’s interesting.
-But zazen... to the minimum you have to have certain information, rules, et cetera.
-But right in the middle of the rule, if you do zazen, many things come up!
+To the minimum, you have to have certain information, rules, et cetera.
+But if you do zazen, right in the middle of the rules, many things come up!
 You don’t know how to take care of it.
-So very naturally you want to make a rule: how to deal with this one, or B, and C, and A. And then gradually you make rules... *lots of* rules.
-Katagiri says “do this, and when you deal with A, you can move it.”
-So if you see the A, very naturally you can move it.
-If you see the B: *forget it*.
+So very naturally you want to make a rule: how to deal with this one, or *B*, and *C*, and *A*.
+And then gradually you make rules... *lots of* rules.
+Katagiri says “do this, and when you deal with *A*, you can move.”
+So if you see the A, very naturally you can move.
+If you see *B*: forget it.
 So, just forget it.
 So there is no sense of subjectivity. *Who* is doing zazen? *You* do zazen.
-[It’s] not *regulations* doing zazen! *[He laughs.]* But if I make rules – always like this, giving rules to you – who is doing zazen?
+[It’s] not *regulations* doing zazen! *[He laughs.]* If I make rules, always giving rules to you like this – who is doing zazen?
 No sense of subjectivity.

 That is really a trap.
 And human beings really like it!
 But if you fall into this, you really struggle and you suffer.
 But on the other hand, you like it!
-Just like ants – always they like very much honey.
-They climb the honey bottle, and fall into the honey.
+Just like ants – always they very much like honey.
+They climb into the honey bottle and fall into the honey.
 They cannot get out.

 So that is human beings.
 Very strange.
 But on the other hand, it’s fun. *[He laughs.]*